Foundations of Freedom

 Revolutionary – designed, based on knowledge and analysis of history

-The writings of John Locke were the primary influence on the Founding Fathers, with his statement that man has Natural Rights not given to him by any ruler being the most recognizable.
+The writings of John Locke were the primary influence on the Founding Fathers (the other two being Isaac Newton and Francis Bacon), with his statement that man has Natural Rights not given to him by any ruler being the most recognizable.
 America's Declaration of Independence, written by Thomas Jefferson

 in 1776, is in many parts a slightly modified word-for-word copy from Locke's writing.
 The Framers of the U.S. Constitution in 1787 were also largely influenced by Locke's ideas as well.
 His most noteworthy works were "Two Treatises of Government" and the "Letter Concerning Toleration".